Pier77Repeter/DiversityBOT/README.md

-# DiversityBOT v1.12.2
+# DiversityBOT v2.0

-This is the original version of the Bot (no longer in development), made with mainly Scratch For Discord (S4D).
-It all started as a dream i had to make a Discord Bot for my community (DiversityCraft), in the end, it turns out that it's now the biggest project i've ever made.
+Yay, this is the complete rewrite of the Bot, still a work in progress (it's gonna take so much time :pain:)

 ## Installation